MartinYan623/Kaggle-House-Prices/README.md

 (2) Try to use combined model, now have tried LinearRegression() and RidgeCV().
 However, do not get better results significantly.

 Got score 0.13223 (Top34%)

+2018.4.17

+(1) because there are a large number of codes, divide the preprocessing into a new .py file called preprocessdata.

+#import sys
+#sys.path.append("preprocessdata")
+#import preprocessdata as pre

+(2) begin to use non-numerical attributes. however, feel a little dizzy about handling too many non-numerical attributes. the grade improves a little

+Got score 0.13133 (Top32%)